Backends

 name status description

 -debug diagnostic Any nightly build with -debug in the filename has been compiled with -g which adds debugging symbols for use with the GNU Debugger, and with -exx which adds extra error checking (asserts) for out-of-bounds array access and null pointer dereferencing.
-Failed asserts cause the program to instantly exit.
-These builds are many times slower, something which might be noticeable on very old computers.
+Failed asserts cause the program to show a fatal error screen.
+These builds are slower, something which might be noticeable on old computers.

 See Also[edit]